Originally published on: April 6th, 2017. Last modified on June 29th, 2021

 Normally, either form of catheterisation will only be needed until the cause of obstruction has been treated.

-B&BC has a range of Information Sheets available explaining the differences between the different types of catheters, please visit our downloads section for these and other Information Sheets that you may find helpful.
+We have a range of Information Sheets available explaining the differences between the different types of catheters, please visit our downloads section for these and other Information Sheets that you may find helpful.